 How exactly is Amazon’s ad business growing, and why is advertising an ever-growing need for small brands on Amazon?
 Jungle Scout’s data on Amazon’s third-party sellers highlights these trends.

-75% of Amazon sellers use Amazon Pay-per-Click advertising
+75% of all Amazon sellers use Amazon Pay-per-Click advertising

 Pay-per-click (PPC) advertising is a powerful marketing tool for Amazon sellers and a lucrative program for Amazon.
 As the name implies, the seller pays per click for these ads, which appear at the top of Amazon product search results, on competing product detail pages, and even other websites to retarget online window shoppers.
 Their on-page prominence makes them more clickable than products listed among organic search results.

 PPC advertising is the most popular method used by Fulfillment by Amazon (FBA) sellers to market their products by a sizable margin.
-In a survey of Amazon sellers, three out of four Amazon sellers use at least one form of Amazon PPC, and many opt for multiple.
+Three out of four Amazon sellers of all kinds — including 79% of first-party (1P) vendors and 71% of third-party (3P) sellers —use at least one form of Amazon PPC, and many opt for multiple.

 Amazon offers three kinds of PPC ads, depending on where sellers want their ad to appear on Amazon or affiliate sites.

 Of the 75% of sellers who use Amazon PPC: